 We would be delighted to help our patients have those lovely, pearly-white teeth that they can be proud of.
 We’ll provide you with excellent customer service and experience.
-Our clinic is located in Frisco, TX, just minutes from The Colony and Prosper in the greater DFW metro.
+Our clinic is located in Frisco, TX, just minutes from The Colony and Prosper.
 Don’t hesitate to give us a call, send us an email or visit our clinic for any questions or concerns that you may have.